iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted160013/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 2 reviews"/>
 </p>

+> App is not accurate.
+People around me have tested positive for Covid and I have never received a notification from the app.<br> :date: __2021-04-15 18:31:51__

 > The Bluetooth notification is annoying.
 I'm at home most of the time and am not going to have Bluetooth on all the time.<br> :date: __2021-03-18 15:21:01__

 > I'm about to uninstall.
 I'm not going to keep BT on 24/7 and I am fully aware that when it is off I can't get warnings.
 I'm at home 99.9% of the time.
 The app used to let me clear the notification but recently left the notification posted full time even after acknowledging.
 Annoying people isn't the way to get them to adopt.<br> :date: __2021-03-12 10:29:57__